Call Today! 888-234-8376

 This article was written as a resource to help those who are considering purchasing final expense insurance or burial life insurance (also referred to as funeral insurance).
-We represent many of the top burial and final expense companies.
 Check out our top 10 best final expense and burial insurance companies list for more information.

-Who typically buys a final expense insurance or a burial insurance policy?
+Who typically buys a final expense insurance policy?

 This may sound like an easy question, but there are many people that own final expense life insurance or burial life insurance because they thought that was all that they could qualify for, not because it was the best insurance option for them!